 The news about this latest communication plan, which aimed to discredit a coordinated care organization in the Portland area, was broken last week by the Portland Tribune.
 On Tuesday, the disclosures prompted Gov. Kate Brown to give the boot to the head of the Health Authority, Lynne Saxton.
 Saxton's forced resignation will be effective at the end of the month.

 And the entire affair reminded at least some observers of a similar issue over a communications plan in which the Health Authority was involved.
 That plan involved Entek International in Lebanon and revolved around how to tell area residents about plans to install air monitors around the company's plant to measure levels of a carcinogenic chemical.
-(To be fair, that effort also involved the state Department of Environmental Quality and other state agencies.)false
+(To be fair, that effort also involved the state Department of Environmental Quality and other state agencies.)

 Taken together, the debacles lead to questions about the leadership and attitudes among top staff members at the Health Authority — not to mention Brown's ability to offer effective oversight over the executive branch of government.